dssg/triage/docs/sources/experiments/cohort-labels.md

 44 | 2016-03-01 | True
 60 | 2016-03-01 | True

-Above we define three total cohorts, on `2016-01-01`, `2016-02-01`, and `2016-03-01`.
+Above we observe three total cohorts, on `2016-01-01`, `2016-02-01`, and `2016-03-01`.
 The first two cohorts have two entities each and the last one has a new third entity.
 For the first cohort, only one of the entities has an explicitly defined label (meaning the label query didn't return anything for them on that date).

 For simplicity's sake, we are going to assume only one matrix is created that includes all of these cohorts.
 Depending on the experiment's temporal configuration, there may be one, many, or all dates in a matrix, but the details here are outside of the scope of this document.